 If you would like an easy to understand overview of inguinal hernia repair take a look at a recent article entitled ‘Current options in inguinal hernia repair…‘ by a colleague of mine, Dr Kulacoglu, a surgeon in Turkey.
 It is an excellent overview, and easy to read.

-Why do they occur there and why do they occur at all?
+Why do Inguinal hernia occur and why do they occur

 They occur through the inguinal canal, a special area where the testicle comes through on its way to the scrotum during the development of males.
 Men and women develop from the same basic pattern so there are anatomical similarities between men and women.
 But in women the inguinal canal is much much smaller, and as a result inguinal hernias are much less common than in men.